What we do at GDS

 Activities of Daily Living

-Volunteers are trained to provide social support to our beneficiaries and encourage them to live active lives.
+Volunteers are trained to provide social support to our clients and encourage them to live active lives.
 They would meet up and do activities that are fun and enjoyable such as shopping, dining and sports.
-Such outings offer opportunities for social interaction and practice of mobility skills, both of which are useful to our beneficiaries.
+Such outings offer opportunities for social interaction and practice of mobility skills, both of which are useful to our clients.